GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical User'>Logical User</A><BR>Logical User: The Logical User is the representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical-User'>Logical User</A><BR>Logical User: The Logical User is the representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.<BR></html>

 ## SAF_OperationalCapability